keithballdotnet/blocker/README.md

 ##Data Encryption

 Data encryption is done using [openpgp golang library](https://godoc.org/golang.org/x/crypto/openpgp).
-Specically SHA256 hashes and the AES256 Cipher is used for encryption.
+Specifically SHA256 hashes and the AES256 Cipher is used for encryption.
 Compression is currently handled seperatley, using google's [Snappy compression](https://code.google.com/p/snappy/).

 ```go
 // Default encryption settings (No encryption done by pgp)